NotTacoz/jacaranda/content/notes/AE/chemistry/chemistry 1.1.md

 ## new

-- [ ] 46.
-Describe and explain how ions are held together to form an ionic lattice.
-- [ ] 47.
-Use understanding of ionic bonding to explain the physical properties of ionic compounds, including:
-- [ ] 48.
-Calculate percentage composition of an ionic compound from the relative atomic masses of the constituent species.
 - [ ] 49.
 Define and describe the difference between anhydrous and hydrated salts, and explain the role of water of crystallisation.
 - [ ] 50.
 Calculate the formula of an ionic compound from empirical data, including the formula of a hydrated salt.
 - [ ] 51.
 Perform stoichiometric calculations in order to establish percentage composition and empirical formula of ionic compounds.